autistic toothbrush

 An autistic toothbrush is specially designed to accommodate for autistic sensory issues by providing softer bristles and a softer brush.
 It also has a different shape so that your child doesn’t have to hold it as long before they get used to using it.

 They also come in various sizes and shapes depending on your child’s age and size.
+For kids with motor skill issues, many autistic toothbrushes are designed to be user-friendly for those with oral motor issues and challenges.

 How do Autistic Toothbrushes work?